Two must know usability tips for Mac Laptop users

-- Scroll through pages a la Scroll Wheel with trackpad - Place two fingers on the trackpad and move them up to scroll up, and down to scroll down.
-Works horizontally as well.
+Place two fingers on the trackpad and move them up to scroll up, and down to scroll down.
+This works to scroll horizontally as well.

 Note: Several of our readers have pointed out that these tips are not compatible with some older PowerBook and iBook models.
 However, a program called iScroll2 enables the scrolling ability on these models.
 Get iScroll2 here.
 Thanks to all who pointed this out!